kevin-harms/sycltrain/slides/sycltrain.md

     - parallel_for - run number of instances based on workgroups and workitems
         - number of variants for different types of arguments
     - parallel_for_work_group - allows similar capability as with nd_range
-        - can run work_group code that runs only once for the workgroup
+        - can run workgroup code that runs only once for the workgroup
         - can allocate local memory and private memories
         - use parallel_for_work_item within to parallelize over work items
 ##### Example